skuho/iTshirt/README.txt

 This is opensource for dev t-shirts shopping mall.
+Good!